navigatorsguild/osm-admin/README.md

 [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website).

 ## Status
-The project is in the alpha stage of its first version 0.1.0
+The project is in the beta stage of its first version 0.1.0

 ## Issues
 Issues are welcome and appreciated.
 Please submit to https://github.com/navigatorsguild/osm-admin/issues